 Family upheaval has another function in these tales, beyond reflecting real issues encountered in life: it propels young heroes out of their homes, away from all that is safe and familiar; it forces them onto the unknown road to the dark of the forest.
 It's a road that will lead, after certain tests and trials, to personal and worldly transformation, pushing the hero past childhood and pointing the way to a re-balanced life -- symbolized by new prosperity, or a family home that has been restored, or (for older youths) a wedding feast at the end of the tale.
 These young people are "wild" only for a time: it's a liminal state, a rite-of-passage that moves the hero from one distinct phase of life to another.
 The forest, with all its wonders and terrors, is not the final destination.
 It is a place to hide, to be tested, to mature.
 To grow in strength, wisdom, and/or power.
 And to gain the tools needed to return to the human world and repair what's been broken...or build anew.

-In one set of folk tales, however, children who disappear into the woods do not often return: the changeling stories of babies stolen by faeries and goblins, who generally leave a substitute behind: a wizened faery or a stick of wood, enchanted to look like the missing child but sickly and odd in its ways.
+In one set of folk tales, however, children who disappear into the woods do not often return: the "changeling" stories of babies (and older children) stolen by faeries, goblins, and trolls.
 Why, we might ask, are the denizens of Faerie so interested in stealing the offspring of mortals?
 Some faery lore suggests that the children are destined for lives as servants or slaves of the Faerie court; or that they are kept, in the manner of pets, for the amusement of their faery masters.
 Other stories and ballads (Tam Lin, for example) speak of a darker purpose: that the faeries must pay a tithe of blood to the Devil every seven years, and prefer to pay with mortal blood rather than blood of their own.
 In other traditions, however, it's simply the beauty of the children that attracts the faeries, who are also known to kidnap pretty young men and women, artists, poets, and musicians.

 The ability of faeries to procreate is a debatable issue in faery lore.
 Some stories maintain that the faeries do procreate, though not as often as humans.
 By occasionally interbreeding with mortals and claiming mortal babes as their own, they bring new blood into the Faerie Realm and keep their bloodlines strong.
 Other tales suggest that they cannot breed, or do so with such rarity that jealousy of human fertility is the motive behind child-theft.